lcase28/pscfFieldGen/README.md

 Running the software requires 2 files:

- * A Structure file specifying filenames and particle positions.
+ * A Model file specifying filenames and particle positions.
  * A PSCF Fortran parameter file.

 In order to simplify input for the user, crystallographic and composition information